mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 This feature has no effect on undead and constructs.

+### Cleansing Touch
+Beginning at 13th level, you can use your Lay on Hands and expend 10 hit points from your pool of healing to end one spell on yourself or on one willing creature that you touch.

 ## Divine Smite
 Starting at 2nd level, when you hit a creature with a melee weapon attack, you can expend one spell slot to deal radiant damage to the target, in addition to the weapon's damage.
-The extra damage is 2d8 for a 1st-level spell slot, plus 1d8 for each spell level higher than 1st, to a maximum of 5d8.
-The damage increases by 1d8 if the target is an undead or a fiend, to a maximum of 6d8.
+The extra damage is 2d8 for a 1st-level spell slot, plus 1d8 for each spell level higher than 1st.
+The damage gets a bonus of 1d8 if the target is an undead or a fiend.

 ## Fighting Style
 At 2nd level, you adopt a particular style of fighting as your specialty.
 Choose one of the following options.
 You can't take the same Fighting Style option more than once, even if you get to choose again.

-### Close Quarters Shooter
+### Archery
-When making a ranged attack while you are within 5 feet of a hostile creature, you do not have disadvantage on the attack roll.
-Your ranged attacks ignore half cover and three-quarters cover against targets within 30 feet of you.
-You have a +1 bonus to attack rolls on ranged attacks.
+You gain a +1 bonus to attack and damage rolls you make with ranged weapons.

 ### Defense
 While you are wearing armor, you gain a +1 bonus to AC.

 ### Dueling
-When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.
+When you are wielding a single medium-sized melee weapon, your critical hits with that weapon do thrice the damage dice and modifiers instead of twice.
+The weapon must not have the heavy or two-handed property for you to gain this benefit.

 ### Great Weapon Fighting
-When you roll a 1 or 2 on a damage die for an attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll.
+When you roll damage for an attack you make with a melee weapon that you are wielding with two hands, you can choose to reroll the damage but must use the new roll.
 The weapon must have the two-handed or versatile property for you to gain this benefit.

-### Mariner
-As long as you are not wearing heavy armor or using a shield, you have a swimming speed and a climbing speed equal to your normal speed, and you gain a +1 bonus to AC.

 ### Protection
+When a creature you can see attacks you, you can use a reaction to impose disadvantage on that attack.
+You must be using a shield to gain this option.

-When a creature you can see attacks a target other than you that is within 5 feet of you, you can use your reaction to impose disadvantage on the attack roll.
-You must be wielding a shield.
+When a creature you can see attacks a target other than you that is within 5 feet of you, you can use your reaction to interpose yourself and recieve the attack instead.
+You swap locations with your ally, and you impose disadvantage on the incoming attack roll.
+You must be using a shield to gain this option.

-### Tunnel Fighter
+### Two-Weapon Fighting
-As a bonus action, you can enter a defensive stance that lasts until the start of your next turn.
-While in your defensive stance, you can make opportunity attacks without using your reaction, and you can use your reaction to make a melee attack against a creature that moves more than 5 feet while within your reach.
+When you engage in two-weapon fighting, you don't expend your bonus action when you use your offhand strike.
+In addition, you can add your ability modifier to the damage of your offhand strike.

 ## Spellcasting
 By 2nd level, you have learned to draw on divine magic through meditation and prayer to cast spells as a cleric does.
 See chapter 10 for the general rules of spellcasting and chapter 11 for the paladin spell list.